SophieAu/imperial-splendour-site/data/content/posts/2022-07-30-rotr-1-2-installation-tutorial.md

 7. If you want, you can now select a different for the Start Menu folder, if you don't, click on 'Next'.

    ![Tuto Pic 7](../_img/tuto7.png "Tuto Pic 7")
 8. You can now choose if you want a desktop shortcut.
-When you have decided, click on 'Next.
+When you have decided, click on 'Next'.

    ![Tuto Pic 8](../_img/tuto8.png "Tuto Pic 8")
 9. Now check if your settings for the installation are as you wish.
 If yes, click on 'Install' otherwise change your settings.